arplaboratory/RotorTM/README.md

 ## ROS Organization
 The ROS Organization is shown in the figure below.
 ![Screenshot](doc/ros_diagram.png)
-The table below also summarized the publication and subsecption scheme. `#` is used to denote MAV number.
+The table below also summarized the publication and subscription scheme. `#` is used to denote MAV number.
 |Name|Description|Publications|Subscriptions|Services|
 |---|---|---|---|---|
 |`/controller_#`|Control MAV(s) to follow desired trajectory|`/controller_#/dragonfly#/fm_cmd`|`/dragonfly#/odom`